 In this tutorial, we are going to discuss the light-emitting diode (LED).
 First, we will provide a basic introduction to the diode, along with its history.
 After this, we will discuss its construction, working principle, and I-V characteristics.
 Lastly, we will discuss the types of LEDs and their applications.

-Introduction with History of Light Emitting Diode
+Introduction with History of Light-Emitting Diode

 Construction of Light Emitting Diode

-Working Principle Light Emitting Diode
+Working Principle of Light Emitting Diode

 I-V Characteristics of Light Emitting Diode